 How Do I Get Sole Custody

 If you want sole custody of your child, you need to file a petition with the family court in your jurisdiction.
-In a paternity case involving unwed parents and in a divorce, jurisdiction is proper where the child is found.
+In a paternity case involving unwed parents and in a divorce, jurisdiction is proper where the child resides.
 This means that regardless of where the parents live, if the child resides in Creek County the case is heard in the District Court in Sapulpa.
-To be granted sole custody, you typically need to demonstrate to the court that it is in the best interest of the child to be in your sole custody.
+For the court to grant sole custody, you typically need to demonstrate to the court that it is in the best interest of the child to be in your sole custody.

-This is done by putting on an evidentiary hearing with the Judge.
+This happens by putting on an evidentiary hearing with the Judge.
 The first hearing is the temporary order hearing.
 This sets up custody on a temporary basis.
 After this hearing the parents and attorneys may reach an agreement or not.
 If they do not the court makes us all attend a mediation and try to get an agreement there.
-If we still cannot agree the parents have to put on a trial to let the Judge decide on a permeant basis.
+If parties cannot agree to the terms, the parents have to put on a trial to let the Judge decide on a permeant basis.
 In addition the court will decide child support based on the Oklahoma child support comps.
 Factors that the court may consider in determining the child’s best interests may include:

 - The child’s age and developmental needs

 - The relationship between the child and each parent

 - The history of each parent’s involvement in the child’s life

 - Each parent’s ability to provide for the child’s physical, emotional, and educational needs

 - The child’s preference, if the child is old enough to express a preference